On systems of rational difference equations and periodic tetrachotomies: Conclusion

 \section{Conclusion}

 We have created some analogues for trichotomy behavior for systems of rational difference equations, but we have barely scratched the surface.
 There are literally thousands of special cases of systems of rational difference equations of order greater than one to explore.
 This paper leaves several questions for further study.
 Are there any other examples of periodic tetrachotomy behavior for systems of two rational difference equations?
 Is it possible to make analogues to other trichotomy results in the literature?
 The main idea to take away from this article is that in some cases it is useful to reframe a problem about systems of rational difference equations as a problem about recursive systems on vector spaces.
 Doing this allows one to utilize the powerful tools available in linear algebra.
+Further work should focus on proving a similar result in systems of three rational difference equations.
+Note that the results in \cite{f2} and \cite{f3} susbsume and unify a number of prior results.
+For example the case presented in section 2 is a minor generalization of a case originally presented in \cite{kst}.
+We list, for the readers convienience, the references \cite{aggl},\cite{book}, and [6-22] as these references provide good background on trichotomy character for rational difference equations.